Heidenheim hold stunned Dortmund after late penalty drama

 Dortmund protested but the goal stood, continuing a worryingly poor start from last year's runners up, who now have one win and two draws in the league this season.

-"We were 2-0 behind after 15 minutes and I think everyone thought it was over, but then we took risks and provoked mistakes -- you can say we should have won."

-Facing a side playing only their third top division match, Dortmund dominated early and took the lead after just seven minutes, Brandt lofting a shot past Kevin Mueller and in, off the bottom of the crossbar.
+Facing a side playing only their third top division match, Dortmund dominated early and took the lead just seven minutes in, Brandt lofting a shot past Kevin Mueller and in, off the bottom of the crossbar.

 Dortmund doubled their lead from the spot soon after, captain Can sending Mueller the wrong way after Lennard Maloney handballed under pressure from Brandt.